Found us from search engine?

 If you have been actively marketing your business online, chances are you have probably heard of both local SEO and regular SEO.
 However, you might have found yourself confused between the two.

-Take a moment and type ‘Bakery in New York’ into Google’s search engine, you’ll get two sets of SERPs: organic results and snack pack results.
+Take a moment and type ‘Bakery in New York’ into Google’s search engine, you’ll get two sets of SERPs: organic results and local pack results.

-Snack pack results show the top 3 local businesses relevant to your search inquiry.
+Local pack results show the top 3 or 4 local businesses relevant to your search inquiry.

 Organic results show the top three sites relevant to your local search inquiry.

-While it’s not always true that the first ranking in the Google local pack will get the clicks as customers will compare and look into each businesses, it certainly gives more visibility
+Though this is not a significant difference, this shows us it’s not always true that the first ranking in the Google local pack will get the clicks, and customers are more likely to compare and look into each business.

 This guide will focus on everything about Local SEO marketing and walk you through what are the ranking factors you should pay attention to.
 To start, let’s take a deeper look into the definition of local SEO marketing.